How to extend C drive in Windows 10

-Windows Updates and services, applications and many other kinds of files write into system C: drive continuously every day.
+Windows Updates, services, applications and many other kinds of files write into system C: drive continuously every day.
 Sooner or later your C drive becomes full, especially when C drive was created less than 40GB.
 Several days ago, a reader of my blog ask for help, because the C drive was created as 80GB but now is running out of space.
 The fast way to solve this problem is by resizing partitions.
-Shrink other disk volumes to get free space and then extend C drive.
+Shrink other disk volumes to get free space and then add into C drive.
 Some Windows 10 users feedback they don’t know how to resize disk partition and worry about losing data.
-In this article, I’ll introduce how to extend system C: drive in Windows 10 without data loss.
+In this article, I’ll introduce how to extend C: drive in Windows 10 without data loss.

-The points before extending C drive
+Tips before extending C drive